 Non complaining the requirements of any course(s) by a candidate at any period of the duration of programme shall lead to warrant the implementation of prevailing University CBCS regulations.

-ii) Curriculum for M.Tech.
-(Electronics and Communication Engineering)
+Revised Curriculum of M.Tech.
+(Electronics and Communication Engineering) (Applicable for CBCS and Non-CBCS)

 I Semester